angelo-munoz/aws-certification/solutions-architect-pro/_SAP-study-plan.md

 5.2 Determine a strategy to improve an existing solution for operational excellence.
   - Determine the most appropriate logging and monitoring strategy <sup>Cloudwatch, xray</sup>
-  - Recommend the appropriate AWS offering(s) to enable configuration management automation <sup>Chef, Puppet, Systems Manager</sup>❗
+  - Recommend the appropriate AWS offering(s) to enable configuration management automation <sup>Chef, Puppet, Systems Manager</sup>

 5.3 Determine a strategy to improve the reliability of an existing solution.
   - Evaluate existing architecture to determine areas that are not sufficiently reliable <sup>Well architected framework</sup>
   - Remediate single points of failure <sup>Well architected framework</sup>
   - Enable data replication, self-healing, and elastic features and services <sup>Well archicted framework</sup>
-  - Test the reliability of the new solution <sup>lambda functions, SAM, cloudformation</sup>❗
+  - Test the reliability of the new solution <sup>lambda functions, SAM, cloudformation</sup>

 5.4 Determine a strategy to improve the performance of an existing solution.
-  - Reconcile current performance metrics against performance targets <sup>Trusted Advisor, cloudwatch</sup>
+  - Reconcile current performance metrics against performance targets <sup>Trusted Advisor❗, cloudwatch</sup>
   - Identify and examine performance bottlenecks <sup>CLoudwatch logs, single-points of failure - well architected framework</sup>
   - Recommend and test potential remediation solutions <sup>cloudformation</sup>